 The simplicity, ruggedness, low cost, small size and wide temperature range of thermocouples make them the most common type of temperature sensor in industrial use.

-A thermopile is a device used to measure radiant heat, consisting of several thermocouples connected together in series (see Figure 2).
+A thermopile is a device used to measure radiant heat, consisting of several thermocouples connected together in series (Fig 2).
 Alternate junctions are blackened for absorbing radiant heat, the other junctions are shielded from radiation.
 The electromotive force generated by the temperature difference between the junctions can be measured.
 From this the temperature of the blackened junctions can be calculated, and thus the intensity of the radiation measured.